DHo233/TDTR_with_ML/README.md

 ## Process of project
 Other files including `ProjectApproval.pdf``InterimReport.pdf` and so on are the recording of the process of our project.
+Because the seminar slides are not complete, you can refer to [my blog](https://www.cnblogs.com/Hexh/), there are some logs when I was doing this project and other projects.